kaascevich/Haven/src/content/drafts/macbookair61.md

 Long story short: `wpa_supplicant` is the thing NixOS uses by default to manage Wi-Fi connections.
 Apparently, it sucks.
 (At least, for me, it does.)

 `iwd` worked a whole lot better for me, and was also a whole lot easier to use from the command line.
+The primary downside is that you can't specify connections declaratively in your configuration, but since this is an inherently portable device, it's easier to just connect to networks on-the-fly with `iwctl` or NetworkManager.

 So, I added this to my `iso.nix`:

 ```nix
 { config, pkgs, ... }: {